lucasvmiguel/k8run/README.md

 OPTIONS:
-   --entrypoint value      entrypoint of the container. eg: 'node index.js' --image value           image to be used. eg: 'node:14' --copy-folder value     folder to be copied to the container. eg: '/Users/me/my_local_folder_to_copy' --service               if service will be created (default: false) --ingress               if ingress will be created (default: false) --container-port value  port that the container is listening to (default: 0)
+   --entrypoint value      entrypoint of the container. eg: 'node index.js' --image value           image to be used. eg: 'node:14' --copy value     to be copied to the container. eg: '/Users/me/my_local_folder_to_copy' --service               if service will be created (default: false) --ingress               if ingress will be created (default: false) --container-port value  port that the container is listening to (default: 0)